Albert Henry McEwan

 Ralph Snowball’s photograph from this day is not only a snapshot of the streetscape of Lambton in 1902, but also an indication of the colonial fervour for the British Empire that would propel many more Lambton boys to the fields of the Great War in Europe 12 years later.

-14 April 1902 – A decorated Elder St in readiness for the torchlight parade to honour Lieutenant McEwan later that evening.
+14 April 1902 – Looking west along a decorated Elder St in readiness for the torchlight parade to honour Lieutenant McEwan later that evening.
 Photo by Ralph Snowball.University of Newcastle, Living Histories.

 The article above was first published in the August 2018 edition of The Local.